kurekszymon/eddy.sh/README.md

 ## Vision
 In the future, I want `eddy.sh` to support system scanning.
 Running a command like `eddy.sh scan` could generate a `.yml` file based on your current environment—making it easy to share configurations with new team members.

+## General Usage
+If you are running `eddy.sh` on windows, please do that with elevated priviliges.
+Creating symlinks is not available as a regular user.

 ## Command Line Usage

 `eddy.sh` can be used both interactively and via command-line arguments for automation or scripting.